Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Experiments

-For \textbf{Authorship Verification}, we adopt two subsets of a dataset of tweets~\cite{theophilo2021authorship}.
+For \textbf{Authorship Attribution}, we adopt two subsets of a dataset of tweets~\cite{theophilo2021authorship}.
 The first subset contains messages from $100$ authors, which we randomly split into two sets: $50$ authors for training and $50$ for testing.
 In the training set, there are $400$ tweets per author.
 We divide the test set into query and gallery sets, with $20$ tweets per author in the query set and $300$ tweets per author in the gallery set.
-In the second subset, there are $1000$ authors, with $500$ for training and another $500$ for test.
-We select $70$ tweets per author for the training and gallery sets and $20$ tweets per author for query.
+There are $1000$ authors in the second subset, with $500$ for training and another $500$ for testing.
+We select $70$ tweets per author for the training and gallery sets and $20$ tweets per author for the query.
 The rationale is to verify the capacity for generalization in two scenarios with different complexities.
-The smallest subset comprises less identities and more tweets per author and the other has $10$ times more authors and less tweets per author.
+The smallest subset comprises fewer identities and more tweets per author; the other has $10$ times more authors and fewer tweets per author.
 Following the setup of the ReID validation, we keep disjoint authors for training and testing to verify the generalization capacity of the model.
 For evaluation, we compute mAP, R1, R5, and R10.